madskristensen/JavaScriptPrettier/README.md

 [Read more about Prettier configuration options here.](https://prettier.io/docs/en/options.html)

 #### Settings
-Access extension settings at Tools >>> Options, Prettier.
+Access extension settings within Visual Studio via Tools >>> Options, Prettier.

 1. Format on Save
     * If true, run Prettier whenever a JavaScript file is saved.
     * (Try setting to true.
-This is where the magic happens!)
+This is where the magic happens, instantly snapping your code into place!
+Never fret with whitespace again!)
 2. Prettier version for embedded usage:
     * If your solution does not have a local version of Prettier installed via npm, the extension will attempt to download and use the version noted here.
-    * Extension will download a requested version once and reuse that now embedded Prettier install.
+    * Extension will download a requested version once and reuse that now embedded Prettier install until the setting requests another version.
-    * If the version declared cannot be found via npm, the setting will revert to 2.2.1, a known good Prettier version.
+    * If the version declared cannot be found via npm, the extension will revert to 2.2.1, a known good Prettier version.
     * NOTE: To preserve legacy behavior, note that previous 2.x versions of this extension used Prettier 1.12.1.

 #### Can it use my bundled version of Prettier?